 Summer, Commercial Management, China

 "Honestly, this path took me a little by surprise.
-Throughout my undergraduate and master’s degree in biochemistry, I had accumulated a lot of lab experience – it’s what I knew."
+Throughout my degree in biochemistry, I had accumulated a lot of lab experience."